UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

-  "pages": number | decimal value of page eighths | can be null, "scene": string | scene number | can be null, "scriptPage": string | page number scene starts on | can be null, "time": number | millisecond duration to shoot scene | can be null, "type": string | one of 'scene|day|banner' | required }
+  "pages": number | decimal value of page eighths | can be null, "scene": string | scene number | can be null, "scriptPage": string | page number scene starts on | can be null, "duration": number | millisecond duration to shoot scene | can be null, "type": string | one of 'scene|day|banner' | required }
 ```